haridusministeerium/bctl/README.md

 generated config will be the merger of all json files, with files ordered by the lexical order of their names.
-For full config list see the [config.py](./bctl/config.py) file that defines the defaults, but the most important ones you might want to be aware of or change are:
+For full config list see the [config.py](./bctl/config.py) file that defines the defaults and contains their descriptions, but the most important ones you might want to be aware of or change are:

 | Config | Type | Default | Description |
 | --- | --- | --- | --- |